Turao/n26-transactions/README.md

   - > See `ScheduleTransactionForExpiration` and `ExpireTransaction` use cases
 - [x] Project has unit tests
   - > Lots of them!
-- [x] No changes have been done to integration tests @ `src/it`
+- [x] Project has integration tests
-- [ ] Solution is production-ready
+  - > See tests @ `src/it`

-  - > In my opinion, no solution will be "production-ready" within the given time frame (3 days).
-Production-ready applications would require tighter security at the outer layers (e.g. TransactionController), better observability (e.g. logging, monitoring, tracing), and better CI - I have configured a Docker GitHub action to make sure things **do** build successfully, yet we would still require things like code quality information, and security reports.
+> Full disclosure: No one asked me to make this repo private nor answered me when I asked about making this publicly available.